Photo: Chief Justice Roberts and Justice Alito issue a joint opinion.

 UPDATE: Ann Bartow and the other hardworking contributors over at Feminist Law Professors remind us that it’s Blog for Choice Day–there are still a few hours left, so blog while you still can!
 And Johnny Law can’t do nothing about it.

-2 Responses to “The He-Man Woman-Haters Club”
+0 thoughts on “The He-Man Woman-Haters Club”